Solvability and uniqueness criteria for generalized Sylvester-type equations: Explicit characterization for the generalized Sylvester equation

 The criterion for unique solvability for each right-hand side (\textbf{UR}) for the generalized Sylvester equation~\eqref{eq:gensylvr} gives a peculiar restriction that can be expressed in terms of the ratios between the two dimensions of the involved pencils.
-We denote by $\mathbb Z^+$ the set of positive integers.

 \begin{corollary} Let $A,C\in\mathbb{C}^{p\times m}$ and $B,D\in\mathbb{C}^{n\times q}$.
 If the generalized Sylvester equation~\eqref{eq:gensylvr} has a unique solution for any right-hand side, then $p/m=n/q=d$, for some